RamChandraTeja/cycle-trading-algo/README.md

 # cycle-trading-algo
-# Balancing Wheel Trading Bot 🚀
+# Balancing Wheel Trading Algo
 An automated trading bot that rebalances a portfolio using **Python** and **Azure Functions**.

 ## Features